mehtaarn000/vcurrency/README.md

 ## Example usage

-Get raw JSON from the API (not reccommended)
+Get raw JSON from the API (not reccommended):

 ```v
 module main